google/go-cloud/samples/tutorial/README.md

 With Go Cloud, only your setup code is platform dependent.
 The business logic makes no demands on a particular platform, which means your application itself requires less work to move from one cloud to another.
-And, in any case, the setup code in an application grows far less than the business logic does.
+In any case, the setup code in an application grows far less than the business logic does.
 Anything we can do to separate the business logic from an underlying platform is well-worth doing.